Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Methodology

 \subsubsection{Dynamics of Wind Power Process with Nonparametric Power Curve Function}

 As discussed earlier, the power curve $F(t,S(t))$ can be flexibly modeled using various functional forms.
-To illustrate, we employ the nonparametric adaptive learning \cite{byon2015adaptive} in our analysis.
-We explain only an outline of the nonparametric adaptive learning method here.
+To illustrate, we employ the nonparametric adaptive power curve model \cite{byon2015adaptive} in our analysis.
+We explain only an outline of the nonparametric adaptive model in this study.
 For more detailed procedure, the reader is referred to \cite{byon2015adaptive}.

-In the nonparametric approach the input $S(t)$ is mapped into a feature space through a nonlinear mapping $S(t) \rightarrow \phi(S(t))$.
+In the nonparametric approach, the input $S(t)$ is mapped into a feature space through a nonlinear mapping $S(t) \rightarrow \phi(S(t))$.
 Then $P(t)$ can be modeled by

 where $\omega_t$ is a nonparametric regression coefficient vector at period $t$.